 I believe I can become a great tutor for your child.
 I am patient, nurturing, and an extremely enthusiastic individual who is committed to helping your child succeed.
 My goal for your child is to enrich them with literature, help them improve their reading skills and push them to write stellar essays.
 Simply put, I believe anyone can write.
 I look forward to becoming a cheerleader and role model for your child.

-Ball State University - Bachelors, Electronics Art and Animation
+Undergraduate Degree: Ball State University - Bachelors, Electronics Art and Animation

 College Level American Literature